 Where does the bridge lead to?

-Holly Russell, MD, MS, is Assistant Professor of Family Medicine at the University of Rochester Medical Center.
+Holly Russell is Assistant Professor of Family Medicine at the University of Rochester Medical Center.
 Dr. Russell is board certified in Addiction Medicine and is the founder and director of the Addiction Medicine program at Highland Family Medicine.
 For the last three years she has been working on a project looking at how to expand access to treatment for opioid use disorder within primary care settings including the use of telemedicine technology.

 Michele Lawrence, MBA, MPH, is Co-Principal Investigator for the University of Rochester’s Recovery Center of Excellence and an Assistant Professor of Psychiatry and Community and Preventive Medicine.
 She has worked closely with rural Appalachian communities for over 20 years, creating financially viable hospitals, primary care, and behavioral health programs that partner with each other to improve the health of these communities and all of their residents.